Julie Bowen: Personal life

 Bowen married Scott Phillips, a real estate investor and software developer, on September 9, 2004.
 They have three sons, the first born in April 2007, and twins born in May 2009, with whom she was visibly pregnant when shooting the pilot for Modern Family.
 In February 2018, she filed for divorce from Phillips and cited irreconcilable differences as the reason for the divorce.
-It was finalized on September 13, 2018.
+It was finalized on September 14, 2018.

 She is a self-described "low Protestant".

+Health

+Bowen has the heart condition bradycardia meaning her regular heart rate is slower than normal.
+As a result, she has had a pacemaker implant since her early twenties.

+Bowen has also publicly discussed her experience with chronic dry eye, a progressive condition she has managed for approximately two decades.
+She has also served as a spokeswoman for the prescription eye drop Xiidra, to help manage her symptoms.